top of page

 Search

-Graduation can stir up a complicated mix of emotions, excitement, pride, anxiety, and maybe even a sense of dread.
+Graduation can stir up a complicated mix of emotions, excitement, pride, anxiety , and sometimes even a sense of dread.
 For neurodivergent students, this transition can feel especially overwhelming.
 The rhythm and predictability of academic life, deadlines, structured routines, and clear expectations, suddenly give way to an uncertain future.
 And that shift can feel like standing at the edge of a cliff without a clear path forward.
-You might be feeling pressure to “have it all fig
+You might be feeling pressure to “have it a

 Mema Mansouri